NoEndsNoGains/End-Of-Conflict/LOCATION-LOCATION-LOCATION.md

 But if you still tell yourself you don't need any of it — not the breath, not the hug, not even this thing we all so very need: *"I see you.
 I understand."* — then you haven't done the work.

-Because: I see you.
+But _I see you.
 I understand.
+I am looking now._

 Funny.